dsccommunity/DscWorkshop/02 Building_DSC_Artefacts.md

 Have a look at the links provided above for reference, ask questions, and try the following (in no particular order).

-- Create a New node based on an existing Role (& compile)
+- Create a new node based on an existing Role (& compile)
 - Create a new Role and assign a node to that role (& compile)
 - Make some changes to existing roles in the Data, (& commit + (& compile)
 - Make a diff of the RSOP (Resultant Set of Policy to see the difference between different commits for a given node)